2005 K League

-The 2005 K League was the 23rd season of the K League.
-It kicked off on May 15, and was finished on 4 December.
+The 2005 K League was the 23rd season of the K League, South Korea's professional football league, from 15 May to 4 December.
 The format of the regular season and championship playoffs was the same as the one used in the 2004 season.

 Busan IPark won the first stage, and the second stage was won by Seongnam Ilhwa Chunma.
 Two winners were guaranteed their slot in the end-of-season playoffs.
 Incheon United and Ulsan Hyundai Horang-i also joined the playoffs according to the overall table after two stages.
 In the semi-finals Ulsan defeated Seongnam 2–1, and Incheon defeated Busan 2–0.
 The two victorious teams faced each other in the two-legged championship final.
 Ulsan won the first leg 5–1 at the Incheon stadium, and though Incheon won the second leg 2–1, Ulsan lifted their second league title 6–3 on aggregate.